 - Dry clothes outside, or in a vented tumble dryer*.
 If you have to dry clothes indoors dry them over a bath (or shower base), close the bathroom door and slightly open the window.

 - Open windows in each room slightly for at least 15 minutes each day, or leave trickle vents open on newer windows.

 *A vented tumble dryer has a wide, flexible hose that takes warm, damp air outside.
 If you have a 'condensing' tumble dryer with no pipe to the outside then you need to empty the condensing tank regularly, check the manufacturer's instructions.

 Removing mould needs to be done the right way to stop the spores spreading around the house.
 Follow the instructions on our removing mould page.

 If you still have issues with damp

-You need to try these techniques for at least two weeks to see whether they make a difference.
+You need to try these techniques for at least four weeks to see whether they make a difference.
 If you have not tried to solve the problem yourself first then we will not be able to help you.